 Even more, you should also let loved ones and friends know about these items in case you cannot speak for yourself or must rely on someone to help you during a medical emergency.
 While you hope to never have to go to the ER for treatment, you should still know what things to have on hand if or when such a circumstance arises.

-What to bring to the emergency room
+Things to bring to the emergency room

 1. List of Current Medications